-Enzyme test for Gaucher disease
+Diagnostic enzyme test for Gaucher disease

 A BGL test for enzyme activity will almost certainly show if you have Gaucher disease.
-All patients with Gaucher disease have low glucocerebrosidase (GBA) enzyme activity, which is why their bodies cannot break down glucocerebroside (a fatty chemical).
+All patients with Gaucher disease have low glucocerebrosidase (GCase) enzyme activity, which is why their bodies cannot break down glucocerebroside (a fatty chemical).
 Rarely, BGL test results can be inconclusive, in which case genetic testing can usually help clarify whether you have Gaucher disease.

 Physicians measure enzyme activity with a blood test.
 They do so by taking a blood sample for adults, or a less invasive heel stick (a smaller prick) for babies.

-Genetic testing for Gaucher disease
+Carrier screening for Gaucher disease

 Genetic testing shows whether a person has the specific mutations associated with Gaucher disease.
 Physicians perform this test using a blood or saliva sample.

 Genetic testing can also detect who is a carrier of Gaucher disease.
 Carriers do not have the disease, but they may pass the gene to their children.
 Find out more about Gaucher disease carrier status.

 Treating Gaucher disease minimizes symptoms and permanent damage to your body.
 There are two types of Gaucher disease treatments currently available: enzyme replacement therapy (ERT) and substrate reduction therapy (SRT).

 Enzyme replacement therapy (ERT)

 Enzyme replacement therapy (ERT) balances low levels of GCase enzyme with a modified version of the enzyme.
 ERT involves receiving intravenous (IV) infusions about every 2 weeks.